Published on July 12, 2022

 Co-President, Co-Chief Executive Officer, Chief Investment Officer – Strategic Income & Managing Director – Fixed Income

 Carl Kaufman joined Osterweis Capital Management in 2002 after almost 24 years in various positions at Robertson Stephens and Merrill Lynch.
-He has managed the Osterweis Strategic Income Fund since its inception in 2002 and is also the Managing Director of Fixed Income and a lead Portfolio Manager for the Osterweis Growth & Income Fund.
+He has managed the Osterweis Strategic Income Fund since its inception in 2002.
+In addition, he is the Managing Director of Fixed Income and a lead Portfolio Manager for the Osterweis Growth & Income Fund.

 In his management role at the firm, he is responsible primarily for investment matters and is a member of the firm’s Management Committee.
 Mr. Kaufman is a principal of the firm.
 Additionally, he is a member of the Board of Trustees for the San Francisco Conservatory of Music.